Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 List items and draft them

-This CAN help, with dresses and larger items, but it doesn’t seem to impact the sale of baby clothing much.
+This CAN help, with dresses and fashion items, but it doesn’t seem to impact the sale of baby clothing much.
 I’ve tested both ironed and unironed items and bundles seem to sell the same regardless.

 Don’t forget to check eBay!

-Don’t overlook eBay when it comes to selling items.
 You MAY find that items sell for more money on eBay, however, you’re likely to have more competition there too.

 If you have some items, that perhaps have just been worn once or are even unworn, then it may be worth looking on eBay first.
-Ladies plus size clothing in particular seems to go quite well on both eBay and Vinted, so make sure to compare some prices.

 Do your research